Personal Or Online Interview: Choose Wisely

 Personal or online interview

-Skype interviewing isn’t a new practice.
+Online interview isn't a new practice.
 Many companies prefer it when interviewing candidates located outside of the city or for other reasons.
-However, the candidates’ views have divided: while some are fans of getting interviewed through Skype, the others value face-to-face contact.
-So, who is right and which kind of interview will land you a job faster?
+However, the candidates' views have divided: while some are fans of getting interviewed through Skype, others value face-to-face contact.
+So, who is right, and which kind of interview will land you a job faster?

 Skype interview

-Skype interviews are fast, convenient and definitely take less effort than face-to-face ones.
+Skype interviews are fast, convenient, and definitely take less effort than face-to-face ones.

 • It's more effective than phone screening